p2ppsr/bitquery-mongo-reader/README.md

 Strings must be in strict full JSON format and follow Bitquery layout for query strings.

 The other .env variables are for internal use.

+Links are presented on the protocol web page localhost:3103/1H48C3wg1YcgpT7Tx61PHzH8Lx6v5tVUKL/ for displaying both the Query UI and Socket UI.
+nb: the trailing '/' character is required for the current implementation.

 ##Example ```.env``` file